Excel Formulas for Finance: An Easy Guide

 Application of SLN function

 The straight-line method is not a very practical approach to calculate the depreciation of an asset.
-Hence, we often opt to calculate it using the Double Declining Balance Method.
+A better option is to calculate it using the Double Declining Balance Method.
 It is an accelerated depreciation method, meaning it assigns a higher depreciation expense in the earlier years of the asset’s life and gradually reduces it over time.

 The DB function is frequently used to measure depreciation in such cases.
 The formula for the depreciation in the 1st year is in cell C8.